10.3.4

 Role of the Cabinet

-The Cabinet’s roles include making policy, coordinating government work, limiting the prime minister’s power and acting in times of national emergency.
+The Cabinet’s roles include making policy, coordinating government work, limiting the Prime Minister’s power and responding to national emergencies.

 Policy maker